Posted in | News | Technology

 A broad agreement was observed on the appeal of eco-friendly household technologies, with an average rating of 4.02 and a median of 4.
 Despite the challenges, like the high initial cost of installing solar panels and energy-efficient systems, this growing acceptance of sustainable methods will contribute to a healthier planet and more resilient communities.

-The impact of adaptable living on occupants’ well-being was reflected in the survey data.
-Over half of the participants (55.4%) rated the impact of such environments on well-being at a level of 4, while 25.4% rated it at the highest level of 5, and the average response score was 4.05.
+The survey data reflected the impact of adaptable living on occupants’ well-being.
+Over half of the participants (55.4 %) rated the impact of such environments on well-being at a level of 4, while 25.4 % rated it at the highest level of 5, and the average response score was 4.05.
 Therefore, the positive effects of adaptable living spaces on improving residents’ quality of life are widely recognized.

 Conclusion